stacks-network/stacks/engineering/README.md

 The `develop` branch contains the latest delivered and accepted features.
 New features are generally developed against the `develop` branch unless they depend on the work done in another feature branch that has yet to be accepted and merged into `develop`.

+The `master` branch contains the most recent shipped release.

 ## Planning

 - [ ]  Before Thursday Engineering meeting: Each team member collects notes on their top priorities for the coming week, progress on existing items, concerns etc..